MatteoSep/Data-Hunters_SI-Group-Project/[02] Part_2/data_2/README.md

-# Part II: Experimental Data — Oregon Health Insurance Experiment (OHIE)
+# Part 2:  Data Oregon Health Insurance Experiment

 This directory contains the replication datasets from the **Oregon Health Insurance Experiment (OHIE)**, a landmark randomized controlled trial (RCT) in health economics.
 The study leverages a 2008 lottery system to evaluate the causal impact of expanding Medicaid coverage to low-income, uninsured adults.